Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Your first move to industry

 A move to industry can be a way to achieve a better work-life balance.
-However, it's important to note that your first move to industry will be a positive one - just like professional services firms, not all industry employers foster good culture.
+However, it's important to note that your first move to industry will be a positive one - just like professional services firms, not all industry employers foster a good culture.
 Jumping at the first industry opportunity presented to you may lead to a disappointing experience and before long, you’ll be looking for your next move.

 How to go about making your first move into industry